Choosing an EV – when you drive lots of miles for your job

 What if the range is not enough?

-Either using your car’s onboard navigation system, which can direct you to suitable charging stopovers on your journey, or EV charger mapping resources such as Zap-Map, you can plan a journey break that can include a charge up of your car’s battery.
+You can plan a journey break that can include a charge up of your car’s battery by using your car’s onboard navigation system, which can direct you to suitable charging stopovers on your journey, or by using am EV charge mapping resource such as Zap-Map

 What about charging at home?

-We would advise all higher mileage drivers to have access to a home charger – it can work without, but if your job is to drive the miles, you really will need a home charger to make EV life efficient, so that when you get home at the end of the day, the car can be plugged in and ready for you the next morning.
+We would advise all higher mileage drivers to have access to a home charger – it can still work without one, but if your job is to drive the miles, you really will need a home charger to make EV-life efficient, so that when you get home at the end of the day, the car can be plugged in and ready for you the next morning.
 (See our section Ordering a home charger.)

 How long will it take to charge my car overnight?

-For a broad idea of how quickly your battery will be charged, you divide the capacity of your battery by the output of your charger.
-We’ve taken some of the long-range EVs from our list above to provide you with a guide to how quickly they will take to charge overnight from zero to 100% and the cost (calculated at 34p per kWh, the UK average electricity unit cost).
+For a broad idea of how quickly your battery will be charged, you divide the usable capacity of your battery by the output of your charger.
+We’ve taken the EVs from our list above to provide you with a guide to how quickly they will take to charge overnight from zero to 100% and the cost (calculated at 26.35p per kWh, the UK Price Cap electricity unit cost).

 Make the most of your charge

 The majority of EVs have an app linked to the car that allows you to perform functions while the vehicle is still connected to the charger.
-The most obvious one is heating the car up and defrosting it during winter.
+The most obvious one is heating the car and defrosting it during winter.
 The car will do this while still drawing electricity from the mains rather than once you have started and you drain the battery, depleting range.
+And you get to step into a nice warm car that’s ready to drive away.

 Some cars also have the ability to pre-condition the battery.
 This effectively takes the battery to its optimal operating temperature before you drive, which helps extend the vehicle’s range.
 Plotting in charging stops in certain EVs will see the same pre-conditioning process start while driving as you get close to the charger, reducing waiting times with the fastest possible charge.